 3.7 Escalation.
 With respect to any Critical Service Error Support Request, until such Support Request is Resolved, Contractor will escalate that Support Request within sixty (60) minutes of the receipt of such Support Request by the appropriate Contractor support personnel, including, as applicable, the Contractor Project Manager and Contractor’s management or engineering personnel, as appropriate.

 3.8 Support Service Level Credits.
-Failure to achieve any of the Support Service Level Requirements for Critical and High Service Errors will constitute a Service Level Failure for which Contractor will issue to the State the corresponding service credits set forth in Section 3.1 (“Service Level Credits”) in accordance with payment terms set forth in the Contract.
+[Reserved].

 3.9 Corrective Action Plan.
 If two or more Critical Service Errors occur in any thirty (30) day period during (a) the Term or (b) any additional periods during which Contractor does or is required to perform any Hosted Services, Contractor will promptly investigate the root causes of these Service Errors and provide to the State within five (5) Business Days of its receipt of notice of the second such Support Request an analysis of such root causes and a proposed written corrective action plan for the State’s review, comment and approval, which, subject to and upon the State’s written approval, shall be a part of, and by this reference is incorporated in, the Contract as the parties’ corrective action plan (the “Corrective Action Plan”).
 The Corrective Action Plan must include, at a minimum: (a) Contractor’s commitment to the State to devote the appropriate time, skilled personnel, systems support and equipment and other resources necessary to Resolve and prevent any further occurrences of the Service Errors giving rise to such Support Requests; (b) a strategy for developing any programming, software updates, fixes, patches, etc. necessary to remedy, and prevent any further occurrences of, such Service Errors; and (c) time frames for implementing the Corrective Action Plan.
 There will be no additional charge for Contractor’s preparation or implementation of the Corrective Action Plan in the time frames and manner set forth therein.